PseudolusBCN/Around-Me/README.md

 * 1.0.4

     New layout for Places List view

     Selected filter shown in Places List view

     Selected filters shown in Favourites view

-    Place types shown in cell
+    Place types shown in places and favourites cell